Endor-Solutions-Architecture/scripts/tenant_dependency_license_report/README.md

 - Fetches all projects in a namespace
 - Generates SBOM data for each project
 - Extracts unique dependencies and their licenses
-- Exports results to a CSV file
+- Exports results to a timestamped CSV file in the generated_reports directory
 - Supports both API key/secret and token authentication

 ## Prerequisites